nikolay-e/Software-Project-Management-Lectures/README.md

   - Incomplete Requirements: Ambiguous or incomplete requirements often lead to incorrect solutions and unnecessary revisions.

 A Project is:

 - Temporary: having a defined start and end date.
 - Unique: resulting in a distinctive product or service.
 - Constrained: operates under limited resources, such as budget, time, or staff.
 - Planned, executed, and controlled.
 - Each project has its unique organization.
-- Most importantly, it's performed by people.
+- Performed by people.

 Kinds of projects (note that these categories often overlap):

-- Order project: Development is done by an external client; conflicts, if any, are usually resolved in court.
+- Order project: Development is done by an external client; conflicts are usually resolved in court.
 - Internal development project: The client and developers belong to the same organization; conflicts are resolved by a top-level manager.
 - Product development project: The client is often the internal marketing division.
-The product is offered and sold by the company, and the funds are drawn from a global development budget.
+The product is offered and sold by the company, and the funds are drawn from a **global development budget**.

-**Project management is: The application of knowledge, skills, tools, and techniques to project activities to meet project requirements.**
+Project management is: The application of knowledge, skills, tools, and techniques to project activities to meet project requirements.

+- Project management applies process management.
+- Project management creates product management.
+- Process management influences product management.

 **Tasks of Project Management:**

 - **Project Planning: Outlining project goals, defining tasks, allocating resources, and creating timelines.**
 - **Project Monitoring and Controlling: Ensuring the project stays on course and adjusting as necessary.**
 - **Stakeholder Management: Maintaining strong relationships with all stakeholders and managing their expectations.**